 Art is a fundamental part of what it means to be human.
 Many of the troubles and joys we experience can only be captured accurately through artistic expression.
-We hope that this short summary of the art periods timeline has helped you gain some more insight into the contexts surrounding some of the most famous works of art created by the human race.
+We hope that this short summary of the art periods timeline has helped you gain more insight into the contexts surrounding some of the most famous works of art.

 We’ve also created a web story about art periods.